Explore more calculators

 Even moderate inflation can significantly erode wealth over decades.

-⚠️ If your money is not growing faster than inflation, you are effectively getting poorer over time.
+⚠️ If your money is not growing faster than inflation, your purchasing power is falling.

 Inflation compounds because each year’s price increase builds on the previous one.
-This creates an exponential effect, meaning small inflation rates can significantly reduce purchasing power over long periods.
+That creates an exponential effect, which is why even small inflation rates can reduce purchasing power a lot over long periods.

 A simple rule is the “Rule of 72”.
 Divide 72 by the inflation rate.
-For example, at 3% inflation, money loses about half its value in 24 years (72 ÷ 3).
+For example, at 3% inflation, money loses about half its value in roughly 24 years.

 Because its effects are gradual.
-Unlike sudden losses, inflation slowly reduces value over time, making it less noticeable but equally dangerous in the long run.
+Unlike sudden losses, inflation slowly reduces value over time, making it less noticeable but still powerful in the long run.

-No. Inflation changes over time based on economic conditions, interest rates, and government policies.
+No. Inflation changes over time based on economic conditions, interest rates, and policy shifts.
 This calculator assumes a constant rate for simplicity, but real-world inflation fluctuates.

 Yes.
 Inflation can reduce the real value of fixed debt over time, which can benefit borrowers.
-However, it also increases costs and interest rates in the broader economy.
+However, it can also increase interest rates and other costs in the broader economy.

 Ignoring it completely.
 Many people focus on saving money but fail to account for how inflation erodes its value, leading to a false sense of financial security.